-These types of eczema can develop after a substance damages the skin.
+These types of eczema can develop after something damages the skin.
 These include chemicals and frequent hand washing.

-Irritant contact dermatitis can develop after touching a strong irritant one time or by coming into contact with the irritating substance repeatedly.
+Irritant contact dermatitis can start after touching a strong irritant one time or by coming into contact with the irritating substance repeatedly.

-Contact dermatitis can also develop after a person touches an allergy-triggering substance, such as:
+Contact dermatitis can also happen after a person touches an allergy-triggering substance, such as: